StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The partitioning strategy of the asynchronous materialized view.
 As for the current version of StarRocks, only one partition expression is supported when creating an asynchronous materialized view.
 Valid values:

 - `column_name`: The name of the column used for partitioning.
-Expression `PARTITION BY dt` means to partition the materialized view according to the `dt` column.
+The expression `PARTITION BY dt` means to partition the materialized view according to the `dt` column.
 - date_trunc function: The function used to truncate the time unit. `PARTITION BY date_trunc("MONTH", 'dt')` means that the `dt` column is truncated to month as the unit for partitioning.
 The date_trunc function supports truncating time to units including `YEAR`, `MONTH`, `DAY`, `HOUR`, and `MINUTE`.

 If this parameter is not specified, no partitioning strategy is adopted by default.